THOMASVGTR/ROOTING-FLASHING-PROCCESS-FOR-XIAOMI-REDMI-GO/README.md

 Download any rom like HAVOC OS or CAOS.

-click download button and search the ARM-AONLY version.
+click download button and search the  "ARM-AONLY" version.
 Size should be 300mb to 500mb.

 Note: more than 500mb will be failed to install on REDMI GO phone.